rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 - Use consistent dimensions (e.g., `region`, `district`, `currency`) to keep filtering predictable.
 - When storing multilingual labels, concatenate translations with clear separators, for example: `English | Arabic`.
 - The importer ignores blank lines and lines prefixed with `#`, enabling lightweight in-line commentary.
-- For spreadsheet imports, multiple worksheets are supported—only the first sheet is read by default.
-Save each dataset as a separate file for clarity.
+- For spreadsheet imports, multiple worksheets are supported.
+The loader inspects every sheet and selects the first region that looks like a tabular dataset, so workbooks with cover sheets or audit notes continue to import without manual editing.

 ## Troubleshooting